Graffiti is an act of vandalism that costs communities thousands of dollars to remove or cover every year.

 - Are there bins, buildings or bushes which might hide a tagger while they graffiti?

-- Does your business have sign writing on the wall that is in danger of being tagged?
+- Does your business have sign writing on a wall that is in danger of being tagged

-- Investigate other deterrents such as Resene Sentinel Paint or Stormwalls.
+- Investigate other new technology deterrents such as Resene Sentinel Paint or Stormwalls.

 And if your property does get graffitied?
 Have your graffiti clean-up kit on hand so that any graffiti can be removed promptly before it attracts more graffiti or other vandalism.